guidouil/PicoCalcStuffs/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/1o-D2JVQz5Y/0.jpg)](https://www.youtube.com/watch?v=1o-D2JVQz5Y)

+👆 Click on image to see the video of the Demo ☝️

 A 130 seconds demo with sound and many annimations gathered mostly on [TheBackShed](https://www.thebackshed.com/forum/ViewTopic.php?TID=17161&P=1).
 You also need the file `laamaa.mod` in the same directory as `demo.bas` to have it working properly.